odelayIO/puch/docs/source/hardware_rack_future.md

 - Create a custom PCB to remotely control the power input for KR260, PYNQ-Z1, and both Pluto SDRs
 - Single 12VDC power supply will source power to all 4 devices
 - Add clean external power to both Pluto SDRs (minimum ripple noise)
+- Add PWM fan controlled by the ESP32 micro-controller to adjust fan speed
 - Integration to Home Assistant via MQTT device
 - Utilize already existing parts in my stock :)